 Baptism and Confirmation are referred to together as “rites of initiation.”
 Baptism brings us into the life of the Church and Confirmation strengthens us in our commitment to the faith.
-Those interested in Baptism should contact Fr.
-Jonathan in the church office at 610-789-6754.
-Adults interested in Confirmation or Reception should also contact Fr.
-Jonathan.
-Parents interested in having their children confirmed should contact Director of Youth Ethel Wesley at ethel_w_19143[at]yahoo.com
+Those interested in Baptism should contact the clergyperson in the church office at 610-789-6754.
+Adults interested in Confirmation or Reception, as well as parents interested in having their children confirmed should also contact the clergyperson.

 Baptism of Infants and Younger Children

 At Holy Comforter, we happily baptize babies and young children into the family of God.
 While infants are not yet capable of fully understanding the Christian faith, we believe that the promises of God are for all people, and that God doesn’t want to wait until you’re an adult to begin a relationship with Him.

 Infants and younger children (those 12 and under) are not required to make a profession of faith to be baptized.
 Nevertheless, Baptism is a serious undertaking.
 When the Church baptizes an infant, we’re making a promise to help raise that child and to form him or her in Christian faith and practice.
 We’re taking responsibility for helping the baptized child to grow up into a young man or young woman who knows Jesus and who can make a mature decision to follow Him as Lord.

 While the Church as a whole takes on this responsibility, parents play a crucial role in raising their children in the Christian faith.
 Therefore, for an infant to be baptized at Holy Comforter, at least one parent must be a professing, baptized Christian and a member of this parish in good standing.
 Likewise, both parents must give their consent for their child to be baptized (except in circumstances in which only one parent has parental rights).
 Two sessions of instruction for parents are required prior to Baptism.